C. A. Dharmapala

-Colonel Candauda Arachchige Dharmapala, OBE, ED (සී.ඒ. ධර්මපාල; 4 August 1907 – 6 July 1989) was Sri Lankan politician.
+Colonel Candauda Arachchige Dharmapala, OBE, ED (සී.ඒ. ධර්මපාල; 4 August 1907 – 6 July 1989) was a Sri Lankan politician.
 He was a Parliamentary Secretary to the Minister of Industries, Housing and Social Services and Member of Parliament for Hakmana.
 He also served as the permanent secretary to the Ministry of Defence, and as Security Adviser to President J. R. Jayewardene.

 Early life

 Born on 4 August 1907 in Matara to Candauda Arachchige Odiris de Silva and Nonahami Nanayakkara from Dangedara, Galle.
 His father was a wealthy oil mill owner and a prominent philanthropist having founded Rahula College and Sujatha Vidyalaya.
 He had four brothers and six sisters.
 His brothers were C. A. Edvin de Silva, C. A. Ariyathilaka, C. A. Dhanapala and C. A. Harischandra.
 Harischandra founded Harischandra Mills.

 Dharmapala was educated at Rahula College and Nalanda College Colombo, after completing his schooling he joined the family business.